johnbillion/wp-compat/readme.md

 WPCompat is a brand new extension and not yet exhaustive in its checks.
 Version 1.0 will be released once it's stable.

+Version information for functions and methods was last updated for WordPress 6.7 (RC1).

 ## Requirements

 * PHPStan 1.12 or higher